 A: Individuals who are employed as drivers hauling asphalt and/or concrete to and from portable batch plants established for the sole purpose of supplying public work projects are required to be paid prevailing rates.

-A: When, based upon the circumstances in a locality, the Bureau of Public Work determines that asphalt and concrete batch plants are as a matter of course not built to supply public work projects, investigators shall enforce the requirement that employers pay prevailing wages and supplements to drivers hauling concrete and asphalt to and from a public work project when such materials have originated in plants not more than 50 miles from such project.
+No, except when based upon the circumstances in a locality, the Bureau of Public Work determines that asphalt and concrete batch plants are as a matter of course not built to supply public work projects, investigators shall enforce the requirement that employers pay prevailing wages and supplements to drivers hauling concrete and asphalt to and from a public work project when such materials have originated in plants not more than 50 miles from such project.

 As of March 1, 2002, the ONLY area in which the Bureau has established that drivers hauling asphalt and/or concrete from commercial plants to or from a public work project will be covered by a prevailing rate is Nassau and Suffolk counties on Long Island.